base-org/web/apps/base-docs/docs/building-with-base/guides/cross-chain-with-ccip.md

 ## Creating a project

-Before you begin, you need to set up your smart contract development environment by creating a Foundry project.
+Before you begin, you need to set up your smart contract development environment.
+You can setup a development environment using tools like [Hardhat](/tools/hardhat) or [Foundry](/tools/foundry).
+For this guide you will use Foundry.

 To create a new Foundry project, first create a new directory: